 You can add some meditation furniture depending on your budget, style, and comfort levels.

-For example, some options can be things like
+For example, some options can be things like:

 Create a unique space conducive to relaxation, healing, and manifesting, using some or all of these tools above for your meditation session.

-Final Take
+Final Thoughts

 Practice, practice, practice!